 Note: Suspensions based on academic standing are processed at the end of each term.
 Grades changed during the term (by the course instructor or as a result of an Incomplete rolling to a F or U) will not impact academic standing until the end of the term in which it was changed.

-A: Notify your advisor, program director or department chair as soon as possible!
+If you believe there was a recording error that caused your suspension, notify your advisor, program director or department chair as soon as possible.
 A common situation is an incomplete grade that was not changed by the faculty member by the deadline; these grades "roll" to U or F at the end of the extension.

-A: Graduate students are allowed only one semester on probation.
-An appeal for a second semester on probation is possible and can be made in writing to the Graduate School.
-It is very important for you to understand that these requests are almost never granted.
+Graduate students are allowed only one semester on probation.
+An appeal for a second semester on probation is possible and can be made in writing to the Graduate School, but these requests are almost never granted.
 Circumstances surrounding your poor performance in the probationary term must be unusual and compelling.

 To appeal a grade, students should follow the grade appeal process as outlined by Academic Affairs.
 Please note that because grades appeals involve a dispute with a faculty member, the department and the academic college will handle those rather than the Graduate School.